 SOCIAL-EMOTIONAL LEARNING PROGRAM

 Social-Emotional Learning (SEL) program is a new program LIFT is excited to offer to students because we know that students with strong social-emotional skills are better able to cope with everyday challenges and benefit academically, professionally, and socially.
 SEL programs are evidence-based and proven to help students be well-rounded citizens.
-This program will consist of three main parts including mental health groups, individual student time, and family check-ins.
+This program consists of How to Deal workshops and SEL Art programming, individual student time and family-check ins are available upon request.
 Through trauma-informed care and evidence-based practices, LIFT will provide students a place to problem-solve, develop emotional-regulation skills, and discover their strengths.

 If you would like to inquire about our SEL programs for your student, please contact Morgan Wright, LIFT’s Support Coordinator by email at Morgan@LIFT-ringgold.org or you may call the center at 706-935-LIFT.